bitcoinwarrior1/on-chain-game/README.md

 To get code coverage run `npx hardhat coverage`.

+## Potential issues

+### Default risk

+If the winnings exceed the balance of the contract, some winners will be unable to claim their funds.

+### Inability to withdraw excess funds

+If winnings are less than the total put in, there is no way for these excess funds to be withdrawn.

+### Recommendation

+I recommend that we review the design of this game with the client.

 ## Token

 `CREP` is an ERC20 token used in this smart contract to place bets and earn winnings.